 There are a very small number of European entrepreneurs who have built successive, successful businesses from scratch.
 Alex Chesterman is one of them.
-So when he called one Tuesday in late November with news of his latest venture, we met on the Thursday, committed on Friday and closed the investment the following Thursday.
+So when he called one Tuesday in late November 2018 with news of his latest venture, we met on the Thursday, committed on Friday and closed the investment the following Thursday.
 That’s a ten day cycle, although it’s fair to say the decision itself took as many minutes.
-The business proposition, Cazoo, is intriguing, but we’re really taking a view on Alex as the founder.
+The business proposition, Cazoo, was intriguing, but we were really taking a view on Alex as the founder.

-At the point of investment, we’re taking an informed view, but one that’s based on working for six or eight weeks with the founder.
+At the point of investment, we took an informed view, but one that’s based on working for six or eight weeks with the founder.
 It’s the following eight or ten years that cements the relationship.
 Any journey is one of ups as well as downs and it’s how we navigate them, together, that sets the course of the relationship.